Exiv2/exiv2/README.md

 ### 2.6 Consuming Exiv2 with CMake

-When exiv2 is installed, the files required to consume Exiv2 are installed in `${CMAKE_INSTALL_PREFIX}/lib/cmake/exiv2`
+When exiv2 is installed, the files required to consume Exiv2 with CMake are installed in `${CMAKE_INSTALL_PREFIX}/lib/cmake/exiv2`

 You can build samples/exifprint.cpp as follows: